hardjopranoto/citrixadc-onazure-terraform/README.md

 ## Usage

+0. If you are going to do this lab for the first time, you need to accept Azure Marketplace Legal Terms.
+You only need to do this once by running the following command in Azure Cloud Shell

+`az vm image terms accept --urn citrix:netscalervpx-130:netscaler10enterprise:130.41.28`

-1. Open Azure Cloud Shell and clone this repository by running the following commands
+1. In Azure Cloud Shell, clone this repository by running the following commands

 `git clone https://github.com/hardjopranoto/citrixadc-onazure-terraform.git`